Tefx/Brick/README.md

 ![RUN](test/doc_data/run.png)

-Also, one can get the runtime information of each task in file "merge.run" and "merge.time" after the execution.
+Also, one can get the runtime information of each task in files `merge.run` and `merge.time` after the execution.

 # Gallery